ausgerechnet/cwb-cads/README.md

 - DiscoursemeTemplatePreview

 ## Review 2024-07-17
-- [ ] constellation: enforce min of one filter discourseme?
+- [x] constellation: enforce min of one filter discourseme?
-- [ ] constellation: if no name → name of filter discourseme
+- [x] constellation: if no name → name of filter discourseme
 - [ ] mark all required fields as required in API spec
 - [ ] several queries for one discourseme?
-  + duplicate queries: write NULL / additional column "is\_complete (alternatively: "error", "is\_loading", etc.)" instantanteously → if so: 409
+  + duplicate queries write NULL / additional column "is\_complete (alternatively: "error", "is\_loading", etc.)" instantanteously → if so: 409

 ## review 2024-07-30
 - [ ] improve logging